tetrapod00/godot-docs/tutorials/3d/occlusion_culling.rst

 you can try adjusting the **Rendering > Occlusion Culling > BVH Build Quality** project setting and/or decreasing
 **Rendering > Occlusion Culling > Occlusion Rays Per Thread**.
-You'll need to enable the **Advanced** toggle in the Project Settings dialog to see those settings.
+You'll need to enable the :btn:`Advanced Settings` toggle in the Project Settings dialog to see those settings.

 Troubleshooting
 ---------------